dselsam/dselsam.github.io/posts/2020-10-13-why-IMO-is-grand.md

 - *ML-kernel*.
 Here the network operates in formal logic rather than informal logic so that search can be performed over the network's guesses without humans in the loop.
 This approach requires formalizing all the lemmas that might be needed within the formal proofs.
-We use the name *kernel* to stress that the only role of the formal system is to verify (not to automate).
+We use the name *kernel* to stress that the only role of the formal system is to verify and that it is not being used to automate.
 I don't think this approach makes sense because formal proofs can be enormous and there are well-established procedures that can efficiently construct them from much smaller certificates.

 - *ML-solver*.
 Instead of producing formal proofs directly, here the neural network's role is to split a problem into a sequence of easier problems that a black-box solver